12ff806/12ff806.github.io/tree/sentence.md

 * your anger is a kind of madness, because you set a high price on worthless things.
 * you can't find peace by avoiding life.
 * when you look long into an abyss, the abyss looks into you.
+* i am not here, you may see me, but i am empty.

 ## 日本语